mri-ihg/EVAdb/doc/readme_database_installation.txt

 # and all other data on the server
 # a database with 20,000 Exomes require about 3 TB

-# we use innobackup for the backup of the database
+# we use mariabackup for the backup of the database